 - Develop an EDI leadership training needs analysis and review of all current EDI training provision.

 - Continue to roll out the reverse mentoring programme for Leaders.

 - Refine and publicise the current career development offers, including targeting to underrepresented staff groups.

 - Review data on underrepresented groups at all levels of the council staff and outcomes of staff reviews.
 Use this data to inform a career development programme for underrepresented staff groups.

 Using the best information available and fostering good relations with and within our communities, to work with them to address their needs and maximise local participation.

-- Work with residents and representative groups, such as the Surrey Black and Minority Ethnic (BAME) Reference Group, to identify priorities for improving outcomes and services and increasing local community participation
+2. Continue to work with residents and representative groups, such as the Surrey Black and Minority Ethnic Reference Group, to improve outcomes and services and increase local community participation

 Clearly communicate a radical approach to EDI across the organisation and to residents.